stackforge/libra/doc/pool_mgm/code.rst

 .. py:data:: known_drivers

-   This is the dictionary that maps values for the :option:`--driver` option to a class implementing the driver :py:class:`~MgmDriver` API for that API server.
+   This is the dictionary that maps values for the :option:`libra_pool_mgm.py --driver` option to a class implementing the driver :py:class:`~MgmDriver` API for that API server.
 After implementing a new driver class, you simply add a new entry to this dictionary to plug in the new driver.